rotki/rotki/docs/api.rst

    :statuscode 200: Backup was deleted successfully.
    :statuscode 400: The given filepath does not exist
-   :statuscode 409: No user is currently logged in or failure to delete the backup or the requested file to delete is not in the user's data directory.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: Failure to delete the backup or the requested file to delete is not in the user's data directory.
    :statuscode 500: Internal rotki error.

 Downloading a database backup